 Finally begonias will grow great in pots or other types of containers.
 Locations like porches, doorside, or patios can be perfect for pots with begonias in them.

-Overall, begonias are beautiful flowering plants that hold great value for their easy care, popular varieties, beautiful flowers and attractive size.
+Overall, begonias are beautiful flowering plants that hold great value for their easy care, vast varieties and beautiful flowers.